pytorch/TensorRT/cpp/bin/torchtrtc/README.md

 the TensorRT engine itself as a PLAN file.

-All that is required to run the program after compilation is for C++ linking against libtorchtrt.so or in Python importing the trtorch package.
+All that is required to run the program after compilation is for C++ linking against libtorchtrt.so or in Python importing the torch_tensorrt package.
 All other aspects of using compiled modules are identical to standard TorchScript.
 Load with `torch.jit.load()` and run like you would run any other module.